 - The University has a number of well-regarded research centres, including the National Pollen and Aerobiology Research Centre, and the Association for Dementia Studies.

 - Other particularly strong subjects include health sciences, including Psychology, Biological Sciences, English, and History.

-- Teacher Education and Early Years, Sport and Exercise Science, including disability sport, Nursing and Midwifery, Biology, History, Heritage and Archaeology Studies, and Management and Leadership
+- Teacher Education, Early Years, Sport and Exercise Science, including disability sport, Psychology, Nursing and Midwifery, Biology, History, Heritage and Archaeology Studies, and Management and Leadership

 - The University has invested significantly in a new library – the Hive was opened by HM The Queen in July 2012.
 It is the first joint university and public library in Britain, housing more than 275,000 books and over 12 miles of history records.

 - A new study and guidance centre at the St John’s Campus contains 400 study spaces, PCs, Macs and access to a complete range of student services.

 - All halls of residence have internet access and on-campus media services offer students a wide range of multi-media support.

 - Extensive support and advice for students with a range of disabilities.
 The University has one of the highest proportions of disabled students of any university.

 - Visit the website for more information – www.worcester.ac.uk/your-home/disability-and-dyslexia-support.